Francesco Bona

-Francesco Bona (born 19 December 1983) is a former Italian male long-distance runner who competed at individual senior level at the 2009 IAAF World Half Marathon Championships.
+Francesco Bona (born 19 December 1983) is an Italian former long-distance runner who competed at individual senior level at the 2009 IAAF World Half Marathon Championships.

 He won a medal at the 2009 Summer Universiade.

 Biography

 After the end of his sports career, Bona worked as an engineer in his hometown of Biella.

 National titles

 He won a national championships at individual senior level.